2025

 Below are the official websites; again, if you have any questions once you have read them, please get in touch.

-The most recent Ofsted report for the school (October 2013) examined all the figures in detail and graded pupil achievement as good.
+The most recent Ofsted report for the school (October 2024) examined all the figures in detail.
+This was an ungraded inspection and we were judged to have continued to maintain the standards of our previous inspection where we were judged as good.